-Stage 1
+Stage One

-Formal complaints must be made to the Head teacher (unless they are about the Head teacher) directly.
-This may be done in person, in writing (preferably on the Complaint Form and emailed to kerryburnham@exeterms.ac.uk), or by telephone on (01392) 429020 and asking to speak to the Head teacher.
+Formal complaints must be made to the Headteacher (unless they are about the Headteacher or a Governor) directly.
+This may be done in person, in writing (preferably using this link https://forms.office.com/e/gAyHnmsBgQ), or by telephone on (01392) 429020 and asking to speak to the Headteacher.

-The Head teacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within 5 school days.
+The Headteacher will record the date the complaint is received and will acknowledge receipt of the complaint in writing (either by letter or email) within five school days.

-Within this response, the Head teacher will seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
-The Head teacher can consider whether a face to face meeting is the most appropriate way of doing this.
+Within this response, the Headteacher may seek to clarify the nature of the complaint, ask what remains unresolved and what outcome the complainant would like to see.
+The Headteacher can consider whether a face-to-face meeting is the most appropriate way of doing this.

-Note: The Head teacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.
+Note: The Headteacher may delegate the investigation to another member of the school's senior leadership team but not the decision to be taken.

-During the investigation, the Head teacher (or investigator) will:
+During the investigation, the Headteacher (or investigator) will: